 5. A college consultant will assist with brainstorming, planning, and editing essays and supplemental questions.

 Essays and supplemental questions factor heavily into the decision-making process.
-Landis says they’re increasingly important in today’s competitive college landscape because they help show the human side of an application.
+Landis says they’re increasingly important in today’s competitive college landscape because there are so many qualified applicants, and they help show the human side of an application.

 “This is the opportunity to really connect the dots, for students to show who they are, what they’re passionate about, what makes them tick, and how they communicate.
 And for the college admissions team, this is the opportunity to really learn about the student,” Landis explained.